SoeonPark/NLP-study/README.md

-A Strong Foundation is ESSENTIALLLLL;
+🗣️ A Strong Foundation is ESSENTIALLLLL; <br>
-without it, everything will eventually collapse.
+without it, everything will eventually collapse.🏗️